 Conversely, bad habits developed early on will hinder a player from improving properly as they move forward through their music education.
 Instruction and guidance from qualified teachers will always trump the fast-food type of learning vehicles.

-Regardless, the best way to learn guitar involves the same principles used for many other instruments:
+The best way to learn guitar involves the same principles used for many other instruments:

 - Private Lessons